Serving Our Community with Love and Compassion

 Leading up to his death in 1959, Pappy touched countless lives by reaching out to the lost and those often shunned in society through the different ministries of the Evansville Rescue Mission, including Mission’s church home, the Evansville Christian Center.

 Having big shoes to fill, Mr. George Blackmore became the Rescue Mission’s second President and eventually moved the Mission in 1972 to 300 S.E.
-Martin Luther King Jr. Blvd where our homeless services took place for more than thirty years.
+Martin Luther King Jr. Blvd. where our homeless services took place for more than 30 years.

-Just this past February, the Evansville Rescue Mission was able to successfully move its administrative and homeless service headquarters to 500 East Walnut Street, Evansville, IN 47713.
-What used to be Evansville’s Veteran Administrative and Medical Clinic, the ERM is now able to complete its operations all under one roof in a one-level, 32,000-square foot, handicap-accessible facility.
+In February 2013, the Evansville Rescue Mission was able to successfully move our main campus to 500 East Walnut Street, Evansville, IN 47713.
+What used to be Evansville’s Veteran Administrative and Medical Clinic, the ERM now completes our operations all under one roof in a one-level, 32,000-square foot, handicap-accessible facility.

-Throughout our 99 years of rich history, the Mission has been able to weather the storm financially through sound leadership (we have only had seven President/Chief Executive Officers since the Mission’s inception in 1917), through fiscal responsibility, and through caring, generous folks living here in the Tri-State.
+Throughout our 100 years of rich history, the Mission has been able to weather the storm financially through sound leadership, through fiscal responsibility, and through caring, generous folks living right here in the Tri-State.